ChengKang520/Control-Theory-ANNs-main/README.md

 ## 📰 News
 - [2024.05.09] Add denosing diffsion probabilistic models.
 - [2024.02.18] Fist release of code.
-- [2023.10.09] Code will be released in a few days (not too long).
+- [2023.10.09] Code will be released in a few weeks.
 Please stay tuned or *watch this repo* for quick information.